bioperl/bioperl.github.io/howtos/SearchIO.md

 | HSP    | links                                                | ''Not available in this report'' | Links field from WU-BLAST reports run with -links showing consistent HSP linking       |
 |        |

 `Table 2.3: All the data returned by methods used by the HSP objects when the report shown above is used as input.
-Note that many of the methods shown can be used to either get or set values, but we\'re just showing what they get.`
+Note that many of the methods shown can be used to either get or set values, but we're just showing what they get.

 ### Using the methods